system-transparency/stfe/README.md

 	opaque checksum<1..64>; // hash of some artifact Namespace namespace;
 } ChecksumV1;

+TODO: add signature here so, e.g., add-entry is a single StItem.
+Effectively we will no longer have an appendix.

+TODO: define list of StItem:s somewhere.
 ```

 It is assumed that clients know how to find the real artifact source (if not